A Guide to Different Types of Soil Layers

 The aging, leaching, and breakdown of organic matter create new soil layers over time.
 Several things affect the formation:

-• Parent material: The minerals that makeup soil; they could be volcanic ash, water-deposited sand, or rock that has broken down.
+• Parent material: The minerals that make up soil; they could be volcanic ash, water-deposited sand, or rock that has broken down.

 • Climate: The weather significantly impacts how fast things weather and break down biological matter.
 For example, wet regions speed up the breakdown of biological materials.